hello-SoftLab/hello-SoftLab/README.md

 ### 👾 why we're here:

-+ our **main objective** is to *help software engineering undergraduates think out of the box and understand that software can be applied anywhere for an infinity of purposes*. no, we're not talking all about web here.
++ our **main objective** is to *help software engineering undergraduates think outside of the box and understand that software can be applied anywhere for an infinity of purposes*. no, we're not talking all about web here.

 + our voluntary and social values come right after our main objective,